The CLS Major

 A B.S. degree in clinical laboratory science provides exciting opportunities for individuals with an interest in science who wish to pursue a career in a health/medical profession or other laboratory-related field.

-A CLS education provides an excellent preparation for medical and graduate schools and also prepares one for employment opportunities outside the hospital setting.
-Diverse job opprotunities include employment in public health, research, forensic, industrial, and veterinary laboratories; pharmaceutical companies; fertility centers; laboratory computer specialization; education; and laboratory consulting.
+A CLS education provides an excellent preparation for medical and graduate schools and also prepares graduates for employment opportunities outside the hospital setting.
+Recent graduates have gone on to medical school, law school, and programs in physical therapy, pathologists’ assistant, and public health.
+Diverse job opportunities include employment in research laboratories, forensic science laboratories, veterinary laboratories, fertility centers, and employment as laboratory computer specialists, educators, and laboratory consultants.

 Completion of the program leads to eligibility for certification by the Board of Registry of the American Society of Clinical Pathology and/or the National Credentialing Agency for Laboratory Personnel.